flyingcakes85/cpp-rush-book/chapters/02-introduction.md

 # Introduction

 C++ first appeared in 1985 and 35 years later, it still remains relevant.
-In most universities level CS courses, C or C++ is a part of the syllabus.
+In most university level CS courses, C or C++ is a part of the syllabus.
 Depending on your plans about your future profession, you will need to master different technologies and languages.
 C++ is one language that you should know irrespective of the domain you choose to work in.

 For me, C++ was my first language, that I started at the age of 14.
 Some things made sense.
 Some didn't.
 What I can say is that is was a thrilling experience - the realization that you can make a computer work the way you want it to.
 I was limited to writing basic programs using i/o, conditionals and loops.
 There wasn't much knowledge that I gained, however, the familiarity I gained with the language helped me later on.
 When I started learning data structures, I found it easy to implement them.
 For me, transferring an idea from my head to actual code was a smooth process.